Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/ContractsCompetition/Ink_Game_Intro_Slides.md

 1. 📺️️ It runs for some minutes, we watch it on screen<!-- .element: class="fragment" data-fragment-index="5" -->

 Notes:
 So the process is as follows:
-click - you brainstorm and create a contract that plays on your behalf ideally in a better way than the other contracts click - you deploy the contract to the Rococo test net click - you register your contract as a player with the game contract.
+**click** - you brainstorm and create a contract that plays on your behalf ideally in a better way than the other contracts
+**click** - you deploy the contract to the Rococo testnet
+**click** - you register your contract as a player with the game contract.
 We will publish the addresses and it's it's not complicated you can just use contracts UI.
-I will also show it in a second click -  then we start the game.
-We have a script that calls the game contract regularly and the front end will display the changes click - so the game will run for some minutes.
+I will also show it in a second
+**click** -  then we start the game.
+We have a script that calls the game contract regularly and the front end will display the changes
+**click** - so the game will run for some minutes.
 Your contract will already be uploaded at this point - so you can't do anything.
 The contract will play on your behalf.
 Meaning it's hands off.
 I mean you can also change it with upgradable contract patterns and stuff, but in general, you won't have to.
 So you can just watch the game play out.
 If you're familiar with AI agents, that's also a similar idea, where you have an agent that plays a game on your behalf.

 ---